ivpn/ivpn.net/src/content/en/pages/infrastructure-engineer-sysadmin.md

 <h2>What you will work on</h2>

-<p>You will work alongside our senior infrastructure engineer, with primary day-to-day responsibility for IVPN and modDNS.
+<p>You will work alongside our senior infrastructure engineer / sysadmin, with primary day-to-day responsibility for IVPN and modDNS.
 You will share knowledge and support each other on shared infrastructure work, but you will own your areas and take on projects independently.</p>

 <p>You will:</p>